codeforamerica/uswds/src/views/components/follow-up-question.md

 <!-- SOURCE -->

-{% capture packages %}@codeforamerica/uswds/packages{% endcapture %}
-{% capture package %}{% getFile 'follow-up-question' %}{% endcapture %}
+{% capture package_question %}{% getFile 'follow-up-question' %}{% endcapture %}
 {% capture javascript_question %}{% getFile 'follow-up-question' 'javascript' %}{% endcapture %}

 {% capture javascript %}enables the expansion and collapse of the follow-up region.
 It also toggles the following attributes on child elements inside the follow-up region; tabindex on potentially focusable children and disabled attribute on form element children.
-The module can be found at <code>.{{ javascript_question | replace: package, '' }}</code>.{% endcapture %}
+The module can be found at <code>.{{ javascript_question | replace: package_question, '' }}</code>.{% endcapture %}

 {% render 'source.md', name: 'follow-up-question', nice: title, javascript: javascript, config: config, pckg: package %}